 Kanban is used for agile project development.
 The main prerequisites are the complete transparency of the work processes and continuous updates on project capacity.
 The framework allows for the visual representation of the progress on a kanban board that gives a detailed overview of each stage.
 You should choose this framework if:

 - the team is small or the project is managed by one person; - the flexibility with deadlines is highly limited.
 Many tech companies use Kanban systems.
 Among them are Google, Facebook, and Apple whose teams often add incremental updates and changes throughout the process.

 Scrum is widely considered the most effective framework for managing a project for many reasons.
 Because it falls under the agile method, the project is broken down into sprints, each 1-2 weeks long.
 An important addition is a Scrum master who leads small teams and is not the same as project manager.
 Before moving on to the next sprint, the performance review takes place during a sprint retrospective.
 This framework will work for you if:

 - the goal of your project is to produce a webpage or a software program; - your team plans to work on pre-set tasks to ensure quality and avoid distractions.
 Among popular users of Scrum are once again big tech companies like Apple, Google, and Facebook.
 Yahoo, Spotify, Adobe, and AirBnB trust this framework too.

 Conclusion + Bonus Tip

+Choosing the right methodology and framework is a game-changer for the PM.
+From the very start, you should understand the main goals and conditions that your project entails.
+The right approach will help guarantee that the end goal will be achieved.
 Bonus tip: gather feedback as you go.
 You need to make sure that you’re staying up-to-date on progress, as well as how your team and clients feel about the process.
 If you see that the chosen approach is consistently not fulfilling your expectations, try to make a smooth transition to a different one and test the performance.